api-platform/docs/core/filters.md

 Given that the collection endpoint is `/offers`, you can filter offers by boolean  with the following query: `/offers?isAvailableGenericallyInMyCountry=true`.

-It will return all offers with `isAvailableGenericallyInMyCountry` equals true
+It will return all offers where `isAvailableGenericallyInMyCountry` equals `true`.

 ## Numeric Filter